-- (i) Consulting with women involved in farm-level cotton production, as well as other relevant communitylevel actors (including men), to identify local gender equality challenges and opportunities for improvement; - (ii) Raising awareness with the Producer Management and farming communities on locally specific gender dynamics, including those linked to different agricultural practices and productive roles; - (iii) Working with the ProducerManagement to developmeasures to respond tothe identified challengesand opportunities.
+- (i) Consulting with women involved in farm-level cotton production, as well as other relevant community-level actors (including men), to identify local gender equality challenges and opportunities for improvement; - Raising awareness with Producer Management and farming communities of locally specific gender dynamics, including those linked to different agricultural practices and productive roles; - (iii) Working with Producer Management to develop measures to respond to the identified challenges and opportunities.

-LF with over 10 women workers
+Applicable to LF with over 10 women workers

-The intent is to make Producer Management accountable for the identification of key challenges and opportunities as well as related measures to strengthen the visibility, participation and recognition of women in Better Cotton activities and beyond.
+The intent is for the Producer to identify key challenges and opportunities as well as related measures to strengthen the visibility, participation and recognition of women in Better Cotton activities and beyond.